Chandranagar, Dahanu

 Chandranagar is a village in the Palghar district of Maharashtra, India.
 It is located in the Dahanu taluka.

+Chandra nagar(Dharti) housing society is the main society located in area.
+The area is centrally located with lush green flora and fauna.

 Demographics

 According to the 2011 census of India, Chandranagar has 394 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 55.87%.
+Chandra nagar(Dharti) housing society is the main society located in area.